SwapnilChand/light-bulb/README.md

-A suite of tools to help you beat distraction.
+A suite of tools to reduce friction between you and things you love.